lisael/aioetcd/README.md

 etcdctl set hello 42
 ```

-to unlock the watch_eternally() in the example script.
+to unlock the watch_eternally() coroutine in the example script.

 Play, fork, hack and, most important, have fun!